 Greenland and the North Pole Travel Map.
 1:3,000,000 & 1:9,000,000.
 ITMB.
-The graphics of this edition are greatly improved, with fjords and 'green' areas more correctly shown, contours more visible, and place names properly aligned.
-The reverse side has a new map of the North Pole, thanks to a marvelous effort by the National Atlas people at Natural Resources Canada, who compiled and prepared the North Pole map as their contribution to the International Scientific Year of the Polar Ice 2009.
+The front has a good overview map of Greenland.
+The reverse side has a map of the North Pole, thanks to a marvelous effort by the National Atlas people at Natural Resources Canada, who compiled and prepared the North Pole map as their contribution to the International Scientific Year of the Polar Ice 2009.
 The map shows boundary, national park boundary, capitals, villages, world heritage site, airport, heliport, ferry and other information.

 1 sheet, folded